amunrarara/Awesome-Links/README.md

 #### WolframAlpha - Lots and lots of calculators | https://www.wolframalpha.com

+#### Scribe - Record any process and turn it into a training manual in seconds | https://scribehow.com

 # CSS

 ### Andy Bell's Modern CSS Reset | https://piccalil.li/blog/a-modern-css-reset/